-Are you experiencing a Coronavirus quarantine or some other major life event that is causing you distress and worry?
-Or are you simply headed on vacation and ready for a breather?
+Are you experiencing a quarantine or some other major life event that is causing you distress and worry?
+Or are you simply headed on vacation and ready for a book you can't put down?
 This post contains the best fiction books to escape reality.

 Just a week ago, I did not yet know that much of America would be experiencing a quarantine.
 I couldn't even find an open bank today!
 So many of us are experiencing so much anxiety and frustration at the necessary but difficult changes to our daily lives that are keeping us at home for most of every day.